 Other suggested foods: peas, oatbran, oatmeal, figs, barley, prunes, dried legumes, beans, lentils, barley, dried fruits, berries, nuts and leafy green vegetables.

 Caution: A high-fiber diet may produce gas, stomach cramps and other intestinal discomforts.
 Introduce fiber in small amounts, and gradually increasing.
 Drink plenty of water during this time, to help the fiber eliminate old fecal matter easier.

-A proper colon cleansing program will help to clean out not only the colon, but the entire digestive tract that is about 21 feet long.
+A proper gastrointestinal (GI) cleansing program will help to clean out not only the colon, but the entire digestive tract that is about 21 feet long in an average adult.
 Once your digestive tract is cleansed out, absorption of nutrients is optimized.
 With a clean digestive tract, healing takes place more rapidly as you continue to drink healthy fresh juices.

 This combination: carrots + green apple + wheatgrass is one of the best recipes that can help relieve constipation naturally.
 If you are not able to get wheatgrass, use spinach instead.
 Taking this juice regularly will help you regulate your bowel movements.
 Make sure to use only green apples as they have a different enzymes from the red apples, that help with digestion.